microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

     You should see a list of entries with keys with the format: `"trafficcontrolservice||<license-number>"`.

 1. Enter the following command in the redis-cli to get the data stored with this key (change the license-number to one in the list you see):

     ```shell
     hgetall trafficcontrolservice||KL-495-J
     ```

 1. You should see something similar to this:

     ![](../images/Challenge-04/redis-cli.png)

 As you can see, the data is actually stored in the redis cache.
 As you may have guessed, the Dapr state management building block supports a variety of state-stores through its component model.
 By specifying a different Dapr component configuration, you could use an entirely different storage mechanism.
 No code changes are required.

-1. Stop the running services (ctrl/c) and close the terminal windows.
+1. Stop the running services (Ctrl+C) and close the terminal windows.

     *If you're up for it, try to swap-out Redis with another state provider.
 See the [the list of available stores in the Dapr documentation](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/)).
 To configure a different state-store, you need to change the file `Resources/dapr/components/statestore.yaml`.*